Learning Hyperparameters via a Data-Emphasized Variational Objective: Case Study A: Fourier Regression

-\textbf{Contribution: RFF for arbitrary length-scale.} Our featurization in Eq.~\eqref{eq:phi} generalizes the classic construction of RFFs by \citet{rahimi2007random} to any length-scale $\ell_k > 0$ and output-scale $\sigma_k > 0$.
-In App.~\ref{sec:caseA_length-scale_and_output-scale}, we prove that our RFF construction allows a Monte Carlo approximation of the RBF kernel.
-That is, for any pair of feature vectors we have $\phi(x_i)^T \phi(x_j) \approx k(x_i, x_j)$, where $k$ is an RBF kernel whose $\ell_k,\sigma_k$ values match those used to construct $\phi(\cdot)$ in Eq.~\eqref{eq:phi}.
+\textbf{Contribution: RFFs for arbitrary lengthscale.} Our featurization in Eq.~\eqref{eq:phi} generalizes the construction of RFFs by \citet{rahimi2007random} to any lengthscale $\ell_k > 0$ and outputscale $\sigma_k > 0$.
+In App.~\ref{sec:caseA_lengthscale_and_outputscale}, we \emph{\textbf{prove}} that our construction is a Monte Carlo approximation of the RBF kernel.
+That is, for any pair of feature vectors $\phi(x_i)^\top \phi(x_j) \approx k(x_i, x_j)$, where $k(\cdot)$ is an RBF kernel whose $\ell_k,\sigma_k$ values match those used to construct $\phi(\cdot)$ in Eq.~\eqref{eq:phi}.
 The quality of this approximation increases with $R$.
 Past work has proven that RFF features approximate the RBF kernel only when $\ell_k = 1,\sigma_k = 1$ \citep{rahimi2007random}.
-To the best of our knowledge our proof for arbitrary $\ell_k$ is potentially novel.
-We later show how to \emph{learn} $\ell_k,\sigma_k$ with substantial practical utility using the DE ELBo.
+To the best of our knowledge, our proof for arbitrary $\ell_k$ is novel.

-\textbf{Point estimation view.} To fit the RFF model to observed data, an empirical risk minimization strategy would find the value of weights $v$ that minimizes the loss function
+\textbf{Point estimation view.} To fit the RFF model to data, empirical risk minimization seeks weights $v$ that minimize the loss function $L(v) :=$

-where $\ell$ is an appropriate loss function (e.g., mean squared error).
-The L2 penalty on $v$ encourages lower magnitude weights to avoid overfitting when $D$ is large.
+where $\ell(\cdot)$ is a loss function (e.g., mean squared error).
+The L2 penalty on $v$ helps avoid overfitting given many features.
 Ultimately, model quality is impacted by hyperparameters $\ell_k > 0, \sigma_k > 0$.
-Neither can be effectively set using the training loss alone.
+Neither can be set effectively by minimizing training loss $L(\cdot)$ alone.
+We later show how to \emph{learn} $\ell_k,\sigma_k$ using the DE-ELBO.

-\textbf{Bayesian view.} A Bayesian interpretation of the RFF problem assumes a joint probabilistic model
+\textbf{Bayesian view.} We can define a probabilistic model: